donbr/strwythura/graphrag_readme.md

 NOTE:  mermaid.js diagrams below are based on those from the [Connected Data London 2024: Entity Resolved Knowledge Graphs](https://github.com/donbr/cdl2024_masterclass/blob/main/README.md) masterclass.

-> COMMENTS: some additional aspects thats aren't called out in this diagram is the degree to which data has been trusted / validated.
-Anchor nodes and golden nuggets are essential if your graph is to evolve and improve over time.

-> there should be a robust data flow to write vetted / high quality data back to the structured data store (at appropriate intervals)

-> fraudulent data may also need to trigger worfklows and downstream actions - including flagging data that we previously trusted

 A single architecture diagram can *never* capture `everything` for all stakeholders - I would check out some of Paco's `GraphGeeks` and `Graph Power Hour` discussions where he touches on some of these themes.

 ```mermaid